Accretion-modified Stars in Accretion Disks of Active Galactic Nuclei: Slowly Transient Appearance: A simple model

-Finally, we point out that the spin and angular momentum distribution of the TZOs are complicated issues.
-On the one hand, the accreted gas spins up the TZOs with an opposite direction to rotation of the SMBH-disk since the TZO side near to the SMBH is rotating faster than its outside, namely TZO spins are from differential rotation of the disk.
-On the other hand, {\cblue the tidal torque of the SMBH is still sufficiently strong to drive the TZO spin (at the characteristic radius $10^{4}R_{\rm g}$), although the TZOs avoid the tidal disruption.} The tidal torque drives the Bondi sphere to co-rotate with the disk when the Bondi sphere is large enough ({\cblue like the case of the moon, whose spin follows its orbit around the earth through the tidal torque of the earth}).
+Finally, we point out that the spin and angular momentum distribution of the AMSs are complicated issues.
+On the one hand, the accreted gas spins up the AMSs with an opposite direction to rotation of the SMBH-disk since the AMS side near to the SMBH is rotating faster than its outside, namely AMS spins are from differential rotation of the disk.
+On the other hand, the tidal torque of the SMBH is still sufficiently strong to drive the AMS spin (at the characteristic radius $10^{4}R_{\rm g}$), although the AMSs avoid the tidal disruption.
+The tidal torque drives the Bondi sphere to co-rotate with the disk when the Bondi sphere is large enough ({\cblue like the case of the moon, whose spin follows its orbit around the earth through the tidal torque of the earth}).
 Therefore, the outer part of the Bondi sphere generally has low spin because of the action of the negative tidal torque, however, the inner part may have some angular momentum where the torque is insufficiently strong.
-This could be the reason why there are slim accretion disks around the central black holes in the TZOs.
-This needs some detailed calculations for the TZOs as done for trapped stars in the SMBH-disks by \cite{Jermyn2021}, but it is beyond the scope of this paper.
+This could be the reason why there are slim accretion disks around the central black holes in the AMSs.
+This needs some detailed calculations for the AMSs as done for trapped stars in the SMBH-disks by \cite{Jermyn2021}, but it is beyond the scope of this paper.